 Air pollution is causing irreparable damage to the country’s well-being.
-On an average, citizens of India have their life expectancy cut short by 5.3 years due air pollution.
+On average, citizens of India have their life expectancy cut short by 5.3 years due to air pollution.
 In 2017, air pollution caused around 12.4 lakh deaths in India.
 1800 primary schools were closed temporarily due to poor air quality posing a major health hazard.
-Moreover, the cost of serious health consequences from particulate pollution is estimated at 3 per cent of India’s GDP.
+Moreover, the cost of serious health consequences from particulate pollution is estimated at 3 percent of India’s GDP.
 In 2016, CII collaborated with NITI Aayog to research and identify key sources of air pollution in Delhi- NCR.

 Transportation, industries, and domestic sources were the three key sources identified as major sources of pollution.
-To galvanise action to combat air pollution, three task forces were formed.
+To galvanize action to combat air pollution, three task forces were formed.
 Action plans were prepared for Biomass Management, Clean Fuel, and Clean Transportation.
 The reports of these were released in February 2017.
 Taking the learnings from the Biomass Management report, CII initiated a pilot intervention to manage the crop residues in Punjab.

 Crop Residue Management Initiative by CII

 To help farmers undertake better crop residue management practices, CII has undertaken an on-ground intervention in 100 villages in Punjab and Haryana.
 It covers 1,00,000 acres of farm area to enable zero crop residue burning.
 CII is adopting a multi-pronged and community-driven approach through field action, behavior change communication, mass awareness, and research and knowledge dissemination.
 This means a 360-degree approach to finding a solution to the issue of stubble burning.
 Through this initiative, CII has developed an ecosystem for different stakeholders.
 Stakeholders can collaborate and test various technological solutions and business models.
 It is doing this to resolve the issue of stubble burning and air pollution caused by it.